Yousef-Alhattab/SENSE-Edge/air_quality/README.md

 4. Markov Transition Field (MTF)

-Encodes transition probabilities between quantized temporal states.
+Encodes temporal transition probabilities between quantized states.

 5. Greyscale Encoding

-Direct normalization-based mapping of the time series into a 2D greyscale pattern.
+Simple normalization-based mapping of the multivariate time-series into a 2D greyscale image.

 6. Spectrogram (STFT)

-Frequency evolution using Short-Time Fourier Transform.
+Frequency evolution using the Short-Time Fourier Transform.

 Output Folder Structure

-After running the script, the following structure will be created:
+After running the script, the directory structure becomes:

 vlm_images_all_6_methods/
- ├── gaf_summation/train/<class>/*.png
+ ├── gaf_summation/
- ├── gaf_summation/test/<class>/*.png
+ │     ├── train/<class>/*.png
+ │     └── test/<class>/*.png
- ├── gaf_difference/...
+ ├── gaf_difference/
- ├── recurrence_plot/...
+ ├── recurrence_plot/
- ├── cwt/...
+ ├── cwt/
- ├── mtf/...
+ ├── mtf/
- ├── greyscale/...
+ ├── greyscale/
- └── spectrogram/...
+ └── spectrogram/

-Each method generates images for all five classes, split into train and test sets.
+Each method produces training and test images for all five classes.
-All images are resized to 224x224x3.
+All images are resized to 224 × 224 × 3.

 How to Run

-From inside the air_quality directory:
+Inside the air_quality folder:

 python create_all_6_image_encodings.py